How a Freelancer's Problem Became Software

 I got a contract at Tesla because a CTO from a startup I worked at years earlier remembered me.
 When he became a Software Engineering Director at Tesla, he reached out directly.
 We had not spoken in years.
 The connection was weak.
 The outcome was not.

-And let me be honest about LinkedIn: the number next to the blue icon is not a network.
+LinkedIn deserves a separate honesty pass.
+The number next to the blue icon is not a network.
 I had over 2,000 connections.
 Maybe a dozen mattered.
 Half were recruiters I spoke to once.
 A quarter were colleagues from jobs I left years ago.
 The connections that changed my career were not in that list.
 They were in my memory, and I kept almost losing them.

 HintCraft includes contact management not because we wanted to build a CRM.
-Because I kept losing track of exactly the connections that matter: the ones that are too important to forget and too infrequent to remember.
+Because I kept losing track of exactly the connections that matter: the ones too important to forget and too infrequent to remember.
 Not 2,000 names.
 Maybe 20.
 The ones who can help you now.

 Learn or earn, ideally both